ARM-software/scmi-tests/docs/user_guide.md

 This output of the build is an executable scmi_test_agent which links to the test suite library.

-It is important to note that user will have to rebuild the Linux kernel and device trees for Juno following the [Guide to test SCMI on Juno][Testing On Juno].
+It is important to note that you must rebuild the Linux kernel and device trees for Juno by following the [Guide to test SCMI on Juno][Testing On Juno].

-Test suite Execution
+Test suite execution
 -------

 ### Running the test agent on host machine

-To run the test suite on the host machine issue the command:
+To run the test suite on the host machine, issue the command:

 >`./scmi_test_agent`

-For the self_test/mocker platform the test logs are dumped on the console itself.
+For the self_test/mocker platform, the test logs are dumped on the console itself.

-### Running the test agent on juno platform
+### Running the test agent on Juno platform

-To run the test suite on the Juno platform, issue the following command in the filesystem which is mounted on Juno:
+To run the test suite on the Juno platform, issue the following command in the filesystem that is mounted on Juno:

 >`cd <path/to/executable in filesystem>`
 >
 >`./scmi_test_agent -board <variant>`

-Here `<variant>` can be r0, r1 or r2.
+Here, `<variant>` can be r0, r1, or r2.
 The test logs are captured in a report file arm\_scmi\_test\_log.txt in the same directory as the executable.

-Test Execution Report
+Test execution report
 -------
 The following is an example test execution report from running tests on self_test/mocker platform with Base protocol alone included in the test library: